-Once inserted correctly in the implant connection it enables removing the implant, putting it into the mouth, starting the thread manually in the bone bed and carrying out the final insertion with the TI ratchet wrench.
+Once inserted correctly in the carrier connection it enables removing the implant from the container, putting it into the mouth, starting the thread manually in the bone bed and carrying out the final insertion with the TI ratchet wrench.
 They are available in short and long versions and have depth and orientation markings as a reference.
 There is also a version with HP connection.